Study Medicine in Europe in English

 What Medicine applicants usually need

-Most English-taught Medicine routes ask for a strong secondary-school science background, proof of English ability and an entrance process that tests whether the applicant is ready for medical sciences.
+Most English-taught Medicine programs ask for a strong secondary-school science background, proof of English ability and an entrance process that tests whether the applicant is ready for medical sciences.

 Science readiness